turtlshell/Compare-FileHash/README.md

 SHA512 is used by default, but you may specify which algorithm(s) you want to use.

-The cmdlet prints the result of each hash for each file (unless the '-Quiet' switch is used), and if all algorithms' hashes match (or if one algorithm's hashes match, using the '-Quick' switch), it will print 'MATCH'.
-If any hash does not match, it will print 'MISMATCH'.
+The cmdlet prints the result of each hash for each file (unless the '-Quiet' switch is used), and if all algorithms' hashes match (or if one algorithm's hashes match, using the '-Quick' switch), it will return 'MATCH'.
+If any hash does not match, it will return 'MISMATCH'.

 ## Table of Contents